-- a brief description of the system to be studied, - the stakeholder(s) if identified, - the kinds of alternative improvements to be considered, - the types of data that would be used in such an analysis and how you intend to gather that data. - the analytical approaches you anticipate you will use in the study, - the feasibility of completing the project in one semester, and - the name(s) of proposed faculty advisors.
+- a brief description of the system to be studied, - the stakeholder(s) if identified, - the kinds of alternative improvements to be considered, - the types of data that would be used in such an analysis and how you intend to gather that data - the analytical approaches you anticipate you will use in the study, - the feasibility of completing the project in one semester, and - the name(s) of proposed faculty advisors.

 It is certainly not necessary to have all of the aspects of a project listed above in place to submit a proposal.
 If you need assistance with any aspect of developing a project, contact the MS DC Program Director.
 The most critical factors are a well-defined project idea, significant interest from students, the feasibility of completing the project, and the ability of the Associate Dean to assign a faculty member to supervise the project.
 The latter depends a great deal on the needs for individual faculty to teach other courses in the curriculum.

 Projects proposed by students will be subject to review by the faculty for feasibility and suitability as a systems project.
+For additional information, please see the Guidelines for Systems Synthesis Proposals.

-Before the end of the summer, the MS-DC Program Director will circulate a list of tentative projects and poll students on their interest in these projects.
+During the early part of the fall semester, the MS-DC Program Director will circulate a list of tentative projects and poll students on their interest in these projects.
 The determination of which projects will be run the following semester will depend on student interest and the availability of faculty to supervise a given project.